AnyaVeselova/my-learning-journey-blog/src/blog/2023-07-03-snake-game.md

 I removed the last element of the currentSnake array using **pop() **array method, then I removed its styling by parsing the element through into the squares array and using **classList.remove method**, I also removed the styling of the snake's head.
 After that, I **unshifted() **a new head (which is the first element of the currentSnake array + direction) to the currentSnake array and added the styling back to eat, so our snake png could appear in the new square.

 The move() function also invokes hitTheWall and hitIItself functions if at least one of them returns a truthy value and redirects into finishTheGame function in such case.
-HitTheWall function checks if snake's body contains its head, using **ES6 dot notation** for copying the currentSnake array, **array.shift **method for grabbing the head of the snake from that array and **array.some** method to check if the above condition is true.
+HitTheWall function checks if snake's body contains its head, using **ES6 spread operator** for copying the currentSnake array, **array.shift **method for grabbing the head of the snake from that array and **array.some** method to check if the above condition is true.

 The hitTheWall() function checks if the snake's head hit one of the walls by using calculations with modulus.
 It returns a boolean value.

-Both functions render different popup textContent for a **better user experience.**
+Both functions render different popup text content for a **better user experience.**

+Here you can also see a nested function permeableWalls(newHeadval) with a parameter, which I invoke several times in if/else statement while providing a newly calculated head of the snake when it hits one of the walls.
+I make the snake's head appear at the opposite wall, creating the ability for the snake to go through wals in level 2.